-A future transformed by philanthropy, one dream and one legacy at a time
+A future transformed by philanthropy, one dream and one gift at a time

 To connect passion with possibility, inspire generosity, and support greatness at the University of Minnesota

-- We build trust through open, transparent communication.
+- We build trust through open and respectful communication.

 - We lead with bold initiatives that deliver powerful results.